How to Stay Healthy and Avoid Getting Sick Before a Vacation

 Telephones and Keyboards

 Your phone and desk have more bacteria than your toilet seat!
-Office desktops have about 25,000 germs per square inch.
+Office desks are more than 400 times dirtier than a toilet seat.
 That’s why they need to be cleaned regularly with disinfectant.

 Also read: Is Travel Insurance Worth It?
 3 Examples Where it Pays Off